 In order to participate in school sports, a valid physical (no more than 13 months old) must be on file with the school nurse.
 This form is filled out by the doctor.
 It must be submitted prior to any tryouts, practices or games or the student will not be able allowed to participate.

 In order to participate in school sports, this form must be submitted to the school nurse annually.
 Both the parent and student fill out this form.
 It must be submitted prior to any tryouts, practices or games or the student will not be able allowed to participate.

 This three-page form is completed by the student and the parent and must be completed for every sport.
 It must be submitted prior to any tryouts, practices or games or the student will not be able allowed to participate.

-This one-page form must be completed by both student and parent and must be completed for every sport.
+This two-page form must be completed by both student and parent and must be completed for every sport.
 It must be submitted prior to any tryouts, practices or games or the student will not be able allowed to participate.